“Don’t do it!!” Why You Shouldn’t Practice Church Discipline

 Third, pray that God would help you to model ministry to other Christians in your church by your public teaching and your private work with families and individuals.
 Work toward creating a “culture of discipleship” and accountability in your church, where Christians understand that a basic part of their following Jesus is helping others to follow Jesus (both through evangelism and discipling other Christians).
 Help them to understand the special responsibilities they have toward other members of their particular congregation.
 Teach them that the Christian life is personal, but not private.

 Fourth, prepare your congregation’s written constitution and covenant.
-Consult Ken Sande’s article on the 9Marks website, for some general legal advice.
+It’s wise to pursue some general legal advice.
 Begin teaching pre-membership classes in which matters touching membership and discipline are explicitly taught.

 Fifth, and finally, in your pulpit ministry, never tire of teaching what a Christian is.
 Regularly define the gospel and conversion.
 Explicitly teach that a church is intended to be composed of repenting sinners who are trusting in Christ alone, and who give credible professions of that trust.
 Pray that you would be centered on the gospel.
 Resolve that, with God’s help, you will slowly but steadily lead your congregation to change.
 Pray that, rather than being a church where it’s strange to ask people how they’re doing spiritually, you would become a church where it would begin to seem strange if someone didn’t ask about your life.